SAE J3068: North American Application

+This means that 480/277 VAC EVSE would exceed the IEC 62196-2 250 VAC single-phase rating even though the 480 VAC three-phase model explicitly supports the operating voltage rating.

+Given that a 480Y/277 VAC three-phase wye-connected four-wire supply is a common configuration supplied by utilities at commercial locations – under SAE J3400 and SAE J3068 the implied higher rating is taken; thus allowing single-phase charging at 277 VAC nominal for North American application.
+Also, SAE J3400 electric vehicles in North America are required to support power transfer under PWM-CP at 277 VAC.

+Under SAE J3400 and SAE J3068 EVSE cannot use PWM-CP controls when nominal system voltages exceed 480Y/277 VAC (single-phase 277 VAC). digital communication (e.g. LIN-CP) shall be used when these voltage limits are exceeded (e.g. 600Y/347 VAC – chiefly Canadian).

-Digital Communication for AC charging (LIN-CP)
+Digital communication for AC charging (LIN-CP)

 Basic AC charging is defined in SAE J1772 and IEC 61851-1 Annex A with an analog control pilot, and is used with a variety of single-phase AC grid voltages lower than 250 VAC.
-LIN-CP, (Local Interconnect Network on the Control Pilot), was originally specified in IEC 61851-1 Annex D in Edition 3.
+LIN-CP (Local Interconnect Network on the Control Pilot) was originally specified in IEC 61851-1 Annex D in Edition 3.
 Unlike PLC over Control Pilot (IEC 15118-2), LIN CP is designed to be a low-cost digital upgrade for the analog PWM controls.

 LIN-CP is similar to the approach used by Tesla based on J2411 (Single-wire CAN), but maintains the CP voltage levels from analog PWM to be compatible with existing EVSE safety models.

 LIN transceivers used for J3068 must have an extended supply range.
 For example, the TI SN65HVDA100-Q1 operates from 5V to 27V.
 The extended voltage range is required because the LIN transceiver must operate when the Control Pilot is at 6V level (similar to "State C" in J1772).

 The upcoming second edition of SAE J3068 recommends a slightly different Pilot circuit from the one defined in SAE J1772 to improve compatibility with PWM signaling.